Protect Your Family Before A Maryland Car Accident

 Nationally, one in seven drivers (13.8%) is uninsured.
 In Maryland and the District of Columbia, the number is 15%, while Virginia has 11%.
 Those figures are based on 2009 data, and it is generally understood that these numbers keep rising with the recession.
 Because of the risks of being involved in a car accident with a vehicle that is uninsured or with an uninsured driver, the best way to protect your family is through Uninsured Motorist Coverage.
 UM basically makes your insurance company step in to pay for anything that the negligent driver would be responsible for, up to the limit of your policy.
 For example, if you are in an accident with an uninsured driver and you have $100,000 in medical bills and lost wages, then your insurance company will pay $100,000 to you if you have that much or more in UM coverage (if your insurance company agrees about the reasonableness of your bills, or if a judge/jury tells finds in your favor).
 Recommendation: the same rationale applies for UIM coverage (and, UM/UIM is always purchased together).
 We recommend that all Maryland drivers have at least $300,000.00.
 It protects you and resident relatives of your household.

-If you have questions about your Maryland car insurance policy, or if you have been in a Maryland, Virginia or District of Columbia car accident, contact us at 1.888.213.8140 or online.
+If you have questions about your Maryland car insurance policy, or if you have been in a Maryland, Virginia or District of Columbia car accident, contact a car accident lawyer at our law firm today by calling (888) 213-8140 or visit us online.
+Our personal injury lawyers charge no upfront fees if we take on your case.